seanngocu/presentation/README.md

 * As usual, academic standards of plagiarism and attribution do apply.

 When citing evidence, you should look for authority over form.
-For this paper, blog posts and their comments, emails in mailing lists, and Q&A in StackOverflow-type sites are valid primary sources, even if informal, along with articles and books.
+For your presentation, blog posts and their comments, emails in mailing lists, and Q&A in StackOverflow-type sites are valid primary sources, even if informal, along with articles and books.
 What matters here is the content of the discussion and where it went.
 Consider carefully the author of the source, and its centrality, in the conversation.
 In addition, do filter out noise and irrelevance.
 Careful selection and presentation are important parts of what we will evaluate.